Gerson-Antunes/PasswordChecker/README.md

 Checks password length and strength, logs invalid attempts, and displays previous failed entries.

 This program prompts the user to enter a password and checks if its length is within the valid range of 6 to 10 characters.
-If the length is invalid, it logs the date, time, and the reason (either "password < 6" or "password > 10") in a log file called password_log_Gerson and asks the user to re-enter the password.
+If the length is invalid, it logs the date, time, and the reason (either "password < 6" or "password > 10") in a log file called password_log_X and asks the user to re-enter the password.
 Once a valid password length is entered, the program then checks if the password contains:
 Only letters (alphabetic), in which case it outputs "Password weak - only contains letters."
 Only numbers (numeric), in which case it outputs "Password weak - only contains numbers."